 Bulk Waste Description

 In January 2021, the Town expanded what can be collected as bulk waste.
-Bulk Waste is defined by the Town of Wake Forest Code of Ordinances as items not able to fit in your trash cart but are too difficult to take to the Wake County Convenience Centers.
+Bulk Waste is defined by the Town of Wake Forest Code of Ordinances as items too large to fit in your trash cart and too difficult to take to the Wake County Convenience Centers.

 - Wooden Pallets

 Electronics (TVs, computers, printers, copiers, microwaves, etc.)